HadiaIrshad/MSDS19016_Project_DLSpring2020/README.md

 # MSDS19016_Project_DLSpring2020
 This repository contains code and results for the Course Project by Deep Learning Spring 2020 course offered at Information Technology University, Lahore, Pakistan.
 This repository is only for learning purposes and is not intended to be used for commercial purposes. http://im.itu.edu.pk/deep-learning-spring-2020/

-The complete
 # Dataset
 For this research project we have used two different datasets.
-- We have used Village Finder dataset compiled by this paper.Which can be found [here](https://drive.google.com/drive/folders/1REaNUpaD6Dm64v1FEDop20LgJtXvorXz?usp=sharing)
+- We have used Village Finder dataset compiled by [this](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.7713&rep=rep1&type=pdf) paper.Which can be found [here](https://drive.google.com/drive/folders/1REaNUpaD6Dm64v1FEDop20LgJtXvorXz?usp=sharing)

-- To train our multi task learning model we had compiled a separate data set containing satellite images of different cities of pakistan.We than manually labeled them for differnet features.Dataset along with its labels can be find [here](https://drive.google.com/drive/folders/1krdvIv_RydPIDkCCNyJoFycnCDAidp-K?usp=sharing)
+- To train our multi task learning model we had compiled a separate data set containing satellite images of different cities of pakistan.We than manually labeled them for different features.Dataset along with its labels can be find [here](https://drive.google.com/drive/folders/1krdvIv_RydPIDkCCNyJoFycnCDAidp-K?usp=sharing)

 # Models
 All the Trained models for each tasks can be found [here](https://drive.google.com/file/d/1--uh8mXfwMKAH2pL24_yw6RMAC8h-fmu/view?usp=sharing)